erdnaxe/kraby/docs/training_one_leg.md

 **Important**: The reward function is only using the distance to a **fixed** objective, and the observation contains the position, velocity and torque of each servomotors and also **the absolute position of the endcap** of the leg.
-*This agent is trained on an unrealistic environment.*
+_This agent is trained on an unrealistic environment._

 ![Training results](img/training_one_leg_pytorch-a2c-ppo-acktr-gail.png)

+**The training is successful and converges after 300k steps.**
+The `enjoy.py` script shows the leg moving to the fixed target, but it vibrates after reaching the objective.

 ## Testing StableBaselines